mehari123/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-this is read me for pointer
+readme file for this project